 We have created this “paralysis-by-evidence” situation where some people think you can’t do anything unless it has strong evidence suggesting it is effective.
 This approach is challenging and ultimately unrealistic.

-Far too many times, especially in the physical therapy world, we are forcing “evidence-based physical therapy” on our patients instead of providing them with the service they originally came to see you for, which is to simple to “feel better.”
-I am not talking about a situation with a pharmaceutical effect and potential adverse reactions, I am talking more about some of our exercises and manual therapy techniques that will at best make people feel better and at worse do nothing.
+Far too many times, especially in the physical therapy world, we are forcing “evidence-based physical therapy” on our patients based solely on best available evidence, instead of providing them with the service they originally came to see you for, which is to simple to “feel better.”
+I am not talking about a situation with a pharmaceutical effect and potential serious adverse reactions, I am talking more about some of our exercises and manual therapy techniques that will at best make people feel better and at worse do nothing.

 The Evidence-Based Practice Light System